 Hawn is the chairman, president, and CEO of Attachmate, a Seattle-based company that specializes in IT.
 His impressive resume includes stints at McKinsey & Company and BMC, among others, and given his career one would think he would be a lucid decision maker.

 His neighbors in Park County, Colorado, the Downares, know better.
 On March 19, he committed a crime that Judge Stephen Groome labeled “one of the most controversial cases this county has seen in a long time.”
 Hawn invited hunters to join him in a killing spree that left 32 stray bison that belonged to a longtime local ranching family dead and dying.
 Is it any wonder prosecutor Katherine O’Brien described the response as a “great community outcry.”
-Here’s the report from the Rocky Mountain News:
+Here’s the description from the Rocky Mountain News:

 Hard, high snowdrifts and a broken fence allowed bison owned by the Downares to stray onto Hawn’s property during a three-month period.
 He had bought the property in the fall of 2007 to build his dream vacation home, O’Brien said.